-We continue to review our activities in response the ongoing COVID-19 situation, taking sensible steps to protect the health and safety of staff, volunteers and members of the public.
+We continue to review our activities in response to Covid-19, taking sensible steps to protect the health and safety of staff, volunteers and members of the public.
 We will regularly update this page to keep you informed about the measures we are taking and how this affects you.

 Working safely during COVID-19

-We have followed the Government guidance to enable us to be ‘COVID-19 Secure’ and have undertaken a risk assessment to ensure we have both identified the necessary controls and put them in place, to protect our staff, volunteers and members of the public.
+We have a Covid-19 risk assessment in place to ensure we have identified and acted on controls needed to protect our staff, volunteers and members of the public.

 How you can help

 We rely on the generosity of our members and supporters, and we are grateful for their continued support.
 Any support you can give us at this difficult time will directly help us to continue our work for wildlife.
 You can help by donating online or by joining as a member.